-From a cash flow perspective, net cash used from operations for the 12 month period was \$415,000 compared to cash provided over the previous year of \$141,000.
-The cash balance at year's end was \$2.925 million.
-Included in the investment activities for the 12 month period was the purchase of property plant and equipment of \$647k and expenditure on capitalised pre-production activity of \$1,252 million.
+From a cash flow perspective, net cash used from operations for the 12 month period was \$619k compared to \$415k used the previous year.
+The cash balance at year's end was \$1.197 million.
+Included in the investment activities for the 12 month period was the purchase of property, plant and equipment of \$315k and the capitalised pre-production activity of \$1.071 million.

-Included in the current assets at year's end is inventory of \$2.23 million - up \$452,000 on the previous year.
-Current and non-current interest bearing liabilities totaled \$406,000 and comprised hire purchase and lease arrangements, primarily for test vehicles.
-Net assets increased by \$2 million to \$9.65 million this year as a result of a capital raising during the year.
+Included in the current assets at year end is inventory of \$2.094 million, down \$131k on the previous year.
+Current and non-current interest bearing liabilities totalled \$646k and comprised hire purchase and lease arrangements, primarily for test vehicles and equipment.
+Net assets reduced by \$545k to \$9.103 million this year.